staciawyman/blender/README.md

 **-p**	List of 2 nucleotide PAM sequences, separated by commas, in quotes.
 The default is "GG,AG".

-**-t**	Threshold for number of read ends at a putative cut site.
+**-c**	Cutoff threshold for number of read ends at a putative cut site.
 Default is 3.
 For maximum sensitivity, this can be set to 2 and the filtering scheme applied.
 BEWARE that this dramatically slows down running time.
 It can increase runtime from ~30min to 24hrs, depending on the guide.

 **--verbose** This flag will turn on output of filtered out candidates while running if filtered out for more than maximum mismatches (8) in the guide sequence, or the hit occurs in a blacklist region or it is in a very deep region and thus likely an artifact.